jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/anti-resume-2018.md

 > "...
 Here's a possible surprise for you.
 I am not going to recommend that you need to become an Entity Framework guru.
 Nope, just the opposite in fact.
 I am going to suggest that you allow the Entity Framework development team to be the gurus, and you just focus on your specific application.
 After all, your Core Domain is where you want to put your creative energies, not in becoming an expert in Entity Framework."
 <br /><br />
 > --- Vaughn Vernon (["Modeling Aggregates with DDD and Entity Framework"](https://vaughnvernon.co/))

+You might say, _"What!
+Frameworks are the ones that make us do our work easily and fast!
+Why are you saying that being an expert on frameworks is not important?"_

+Wait...
+I am not saying that being an expert on frameworks is not important.
+What I am trying to say is that, in programming, there are more important things to focus on than being an expert on frameworks.